singhvik/singhvik.github.io/_posts/2020-05-09-optimize-your-bash-environment.markdown

 ---

 If you are a software engineer or an IT student, chances are you work on terminal shell like bash.
-You can perosonalize bash to make yourself efficient and type less to help the lazy guy in you to do his job.
+You can personalize bash to make yourself efficient and type less to help the lazy guy in you to do his job.

 ## Type less with aliases